Gorgeous local gardens to visit in early summer

 IMOGEN WILLIS UNCOVERS THE BEST PLACES FOR STUNNING VISTAS AND BEAUTIFUL BLOOMS.

-Promenade over the 5 arch bridge used in the popular Netflix series Bridgerton, explore the architecture and views from the temple of Bacchus, or watch the beautiful wildflower meadows wave in the breeze as you walk along the Serpentine Lake.
+Promenade over the 5 arch bridge used in the popular Netflix series Bridgerton, explore the architecture and views from the Bacchus Temple, or watch the beautiful wildflower meadows wave in the breeze as you walk along the Serpentine Lake.
 If the sound of this is working up a thirst, visit the vineyard to see where they get the grapes used in Painshill’s award winning sparkling rose.

 Located in Richmond Park, the Isabella Plantation is a tranquil spot full of plants, with a quiet stream running through the middle.
 In June seek out the white foxgloves on The Birthday Mound, first planted to mark the 50th birthday of the Isabella Plantation in 2003.
 In Wilson’s Glade look out for the gorgeous bell- shaped pink flowers that grow in June.